AshGovender/DS/README.md

 ![](/assets/img/ML.PNG)

 ## Problem Statement
 Stroke is a serious condition that affects millions of people in the world.
 Although its exact causes can't be pinned down to specific issues, there are potential physiological and lifestyle characteristics that could put a person at greater risk of having it.
-However many people are not aware of these factors and how they can contribute to the likelihood of getting cancer.
+However many people are not aware of these factors and how they can contribute to the likelihood of getting stroke.

 ## Task/Action
-As part of my Masters in biomechatronics, I developed a ML model that was initially hosted on MS Azure and consumed by a Mobile & web application developed.
-The model was re-produced on python and is basically looked at classifying whether a person is likely to get a stroke based on various different factors.
+As part of my Masters in biomechatronics, I developed a ML model that was hosted on MS Azure and consumed by a Mobile & web application developed.
+The model was re-produced on python and is basically looks at classifying whether a person is likely to get a stroke based on various different factors.
 The data was cleaned and exploratory data analysis was used to identify patterns in the features and in relation to the target variable.
 The categorical data was one-hot-encoded after removing outliers and normalizing the dataset.
 A smote analysis was also used to rectify the imbalanced dataset.
-A train, test and validation data split was done.
-The various models were tuned using GridsearchCV and the k-folds algorithm.
+A train, test and validation data split was done using stratified sampling due to the imbalanced data set.
+The various models were tuned using GridsearchCV and the Stratifiedkfolds cross validation technique.
+Tuning was done using the validation set and a test for overfitting and underfitting was also done.
+Evaluation on the final model was done using classification tables and correlation matrices.

 ## Data Sources
 Online medical health repository

 ## Results
 The classification scoring was done and showed that the model was good at predicting negative cases however data imbalance in the test set showed a weak model in predicting the postive class.
-A learning curve showed that more data was required to improve the model with more positive case predictions required to strenghthen the models ability to predict the positive stroke class.
+Data is required to improve the model with more positive case predictions required to strenghthen the models ability to predict the positive stroke class.

 ## Python libraries
 Sklearn( DecisionTreeClassifier,metrics, naive_bayes,svm,model_selection,feature_extraction.text), matplotlib, seaborne, Pandas, Numpy etc.